Iowa Public Employees' Retirement System

 It is important to strive to control costs but still deliver

 the highest level of service possible.
-For the fourth year
+For the 20th year

 in a row, IPERS succeeded in keeping costs low.
 IPERS' cost

-This compares to the peer median cost of $73 per active
+This compares to the peer average cost of $99 per active

 What we're doing about this: